 The sensitivity analysis found that the relative performance of each action did not change significantly unless one societal value dominated all of the others, such as in the fourth weighting test.
-This is because the scoring is set up partially to highlight the types of actions capable of contributing to multiple intended outcomes (guided by the CVFPP's supporting goal of promoting multi-benefit projects), and partially because many of the actions that scored especially highly still score highly even with slight changes in the weighting scheme.
+The performance score is a linear combination of the 0 to 1 scores; small changes in weight would not have much effect.
+In other words, sensitivity analysis is useful in complex models where an input change is difficult to trace through to the result.
+In this application, it is simple.
+This is because scoring is set up partially to highlight the types of actions capable of contributing to multiple intended outcomes (guided by the CVFPP's supporting goal of promoting multi-benefit projects), and partially because many of the actions that scored especially highly still score highly even with slight changes in the weighting scheme.
 The weighting used in Test 1 was selected because it represents the closest nexus with the CVFPP goals while still balancing across the societal values.